OnePlc/PLC_X_Faq/docs/book/create-module.md

-# Create Module based on blog
+# Create Module based on faq

-In this tutorial we'll show you how you can create your own onePlace Module based on Blog.
+In this tutorial we'll show you how you can create your own onePlace Module based on Faq.

-In this example we gonna make a module called "Blog", which allows us to manage our blog library.
+In this example we gonna make a module called "Faq", which allows us to manage our faq library.

 As onePlace is opensource, and we want to encourage you to also work under an open licence, we will use composer in this